ata4/bspsrc/README.md

 ```

-Print the class names for all entities in d1_canals_01.bsp:
+Print the detected game and the class/target names for all entities in d1_canals_01.bsp:

 ```java
 try {